aaronjenson/yoshai/README.md

 Use `pip install -r requirements.txt` to install all necessary python packages.

-Note that `opencv-python` is only required if you want to save videos in run mode.

 Additional setup is required to make the `python-uinput` module work correctly.

 ### `uinput`